-International applicants applying to a graduate program in the Institute of Medical Science must submit their application one month earlier than the domestic applicants deadline.
+International applicants applying to a graduate program in the Institute of Medical Science must submit their application by the application deadline, March 1.
 Early application is encouraged.

 International Degree Equivalencies

 Applicants educated at non-Canadian institutions should note that their educational background will be assessed for equivalency with a University of Toronto degree.
 You can check your international degree equivalency on the SGS web site on the Admission Requirements page under International and Exchange Students at www.gradschool.utoronto.ca/Admission_Requirements.htm